Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 (1:01:30)
 She said, I told him, You can't go through life being lazy and irresponsible.

 I said, I can see that I didn't make clear yesterday, the difference between a request and a demand. **It sounds like your objective was to get him to do those three things.** She said, yes.
-I said, then **that's not nonviolent communication**.
+I said, then **that's not Nonviolent Communication**.

 #### If your intent is to get people to do what you want, that's a different intent than we need to have.

-In nonviolent communication, it's never our objective to get what we want.
+In Nonviolent Communication, it's never our objective to get what we want.
 It's to create the quality of connection with people that ends with everybody getting their needs met.

 She said, Oh, so I'm supposed to do all the cleaning around the house, myself, and my needs don't count?

 I said, now I'm glad you're checking this out.
-No, I'm saying that **everyone's needs getting met, is the objective of nonviolent communication.**
+No, I'm saying that **everyone's needs getting met, is the objective of Nonviolent Communication.**

 This doesn't require ever giving up or giving in, **it just means not getting addicted to our strategy**.
 If we're addicted to our strategy, it's very easy for the other person to hear a request as a demand, this threatens their need for autonomy, and makes it harder for them to enjoy giving.
 We need to say clearly what we want.
 But the objective is to create a connection and then which everybody's needs get met through compassionate giving.

-If your objective is just to get people to do what you want, don't study nonviolent communication.
+If your objective is just to get people to do what you want, don't study Nonviolent Communication.
 Go to a dog obedience school and see how they train dogs.

 [![](https://i.imgur.com/LKOKvVd.jpg)](https://www.mediateyourlife.com/handouts/)